 Because of her bravery, Heeran was sent to a police station and she and her daughter were brought to a Destiny Rescue transitional housing shelter.
 In the days after her rescue, her trafficker attempted to contact her again but our staff arranged for a new SIM card and helped her change her phone number so she is no longer within his reach.

-Our staff counselled and educated her about the dangers of human trafficking.
+Our staff counseled and educated her about the dangers of human trafficking.
 They continue to care for Kaya and her daughter as she waits for her family to arrive.
 Their travels are being delayed due to the pandemic and various lockdowns.

 All names have been changed to protect identities.